 Until the artists came in with their vision of a better city.

-The alleyway is adjacent to a parking garage and really, what is more boring than the concrete blandness of a parking garage.
+The alleyway is adjacent to a parking garage.
+What is more boring than the concrete blandness of a parking garage.
 And, they can be kind of scary, too.

 The artists changed that as well.

-I was there during the day time, but was told that some of the trendiest nightclubs and restaurants open in the evening hours in alleyway known as The Belt.
+Some of Detroit’s trendiest nightclubs and restaurants open in the evening hours in alleyway known as The Belt.

 But Detroit’s creativity and color is not limited to brick and concrete pallets.
 Why have a boring gray bicycle stand, when you can have THIS?

-And why sit on a colorless park bench, when you can sit HERE?
+And why sit on a generic park bench, when you can sit HERE?